deepseafishy/paper-title-extractor/README.md

 ## TODO

-- [ ] Create and print candidates of the title to choose from
-  - [ ] Try to show all two lines
-  - [ ] Try to show just one line
+- [ ] Take in multiple paths
 - [ ] Try to show the title from metadata if it exists
+- [x] Create and print candidates of the title to choose from